HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/02-speedup-data-loading.md

 ## Data loading

-- In this course, we provide you with some examples on how to create and HDF5 and pyarrow files.
+- In this course, we provide you with some examples on how to create HDF5 and pyarrow files.

 - We need to download some code: